 Owning a small business or being self-employed can be tricky when it comes to filing your taxes.
 Not only do you have to keep track of all your deductions, you also have to separate your personal spending from your business spending, which can get confusing and potentially cost you with overlooked deductions and a lower tax return.
-Getting a business credit card is an effective way to keep your business expenses separate, while also earning you points and rewards on all your day to day business purchases.
-To determine if a business credit card can help take your business up a notch, first figure out if you it’s the right card for you to have.
+Getting a business credit card is an effective way to keep your business expenses separate, while also earning you points and rewards on all your day-to-day business purchases.
+To determine if a business credit card can help take your business up a notch, first figure out if it’s the right card for you to have.

 Should I Get a Business Credit Card?